 When it comes to selling anything, presentation is key.
-The same applies for renting out property.
-No one wants to rent a shabby apartment or house that looks like it needs more than just a little TLC.
-There are many DIY options for fixing up your rental that are budget friendly and just as effective as having a professional come in.
+The same applies to renting out property.
+No one wants to rent a shabby house or apartment that looks like it needs more than just a little TLC.
+There are many DIY options for fixing up your rental that are budget-friendly and just as effective as having a professional come in.

-While it is not an absolute necessity to replace the flooring in your rental, it is still a nice addition, should the budget allow and the need be present.
+While it is not an absolute necessity to replace the flooring in your rental every time a new tenant moves in, it is still a nice addition, should the budget allow and the need be present.
 There are budget friendly vinyl squares or laminated wood to give the floor a professional look without having to break the bank.
-It takes a bit of work and planning to lay it out properly but it is worth it in the end.
+It takes a bit of work and planning to lay it out properly, but it is worth it in the end.